bwesterb/go-pow/README.md

 proof, _ := pow.Fulfil(req, []byte("some bound data"))
 ```

-The client returns the proof (in this case  `AAAAAAAAAAMAAAAAAAAABAAAAAAAAAAI`)
+The client returns the proof (in this case  `AAAAAAAAAAMAAAAAAAAADgAAAAAAAAAb`)
 to the server, which can check it is indeed a valid proof of work, by running: